The South Vietnamese refugee crisis that began in 1965, and worsened in 1966 and 1967, remade South Vietnam’s geography.

 Many South Vietnamese peasants found it difficult to serve the very people who had rendered them destitute.
 For South Vietnamese adult males, it was especially hard.
 Working-age males were vital to the financial well-being of every South Vietnamese household.
 Males were considered not only the heads of their households, but also the primary breadwinners.
 In refugee camps and roadside shantytowns, men suffered from unemployment, underemployment, and demeaning labor conditions.
 In such circumstances, men lost status and respect within their families and within the larger society.
 No adult male relished the idea of rummaging through garbage for food or begging for piasters on the side of the road.
 In the new distorted war economy, teenage boys could earn more money in a month selling over-priced Cokes to G.I.’s than their fathers made growing rice in a year.
-A teenage daughter selling sex to GI’s could also supplant her father as the family’s primary breadwinner.
+A teenage daughter selling sex to G.I.’s could supplant her father as the family’s primary breadwinner.

 The overturning of the familial economic structure diminished the status of men and had a corrosive effect on their sense of order and justice.
 The GVN and American degradation of Vietnamese manhood partly explains why so many adult males refused to join the throngs of refugees in the refugee camps and instead headed for the hills to join the guerrillas.
 The Rand Corporation discovered that in one sample of former Vietcong volunteers, 32% of the men had volunteered for the Vietcong because of social-economic issues, including an inability to financially support their families.
 The Vietcong offered the dispossessed rural males a degree of dignity, self-respect, camaraderie, and familial honor, while GVN refugee camps and urban slums presented them with disempowerment, personal degradation, and economic hardship.
 Just as important, the Vietcong offered the male refugees who joined their ranks the weapons and ideological justification to avenge the wrongs committed against themselves and their families.